Close Menu

 Growing squash can be a rewarding experience.
 It offers a bountiful harvest, and you can enjoy the fruits of your labor all summer long.
 One smart method to maximize your yield is by growing squash vertically.
 This technique not only saves space but also helps plants thrive.
 Let’s explore how to effectively use this method.

-Preparing for Vertical Growth
+Preparing for Vertical Squash Growth

 To start, it's essential to prepare the area where you’ll grow your squash.
 Begin by making a sturdy stake.
 You can use a piece of wood, about two inches thick, driven firmly into the ground.